 Published on: 2026-01-13

-The collapse is not a one-week panic but the product of years of high inflation, weak growth, and limited access to hard currency, now intensified by new political pressures.
+The collapse is not a one-week panic but the product of years of high inflation, weak growth, and limited access to hard currency, now intensified by renewed sanctions pressure and rising security risks.

 A currency does not literally trade at "zero" while a country still exists and uses it.
 Even in severe crises, it usually keeps a price, even if it is an ugly one.